rcus/javascript/README.md

-Herbert
+JavaScript
 =======

-A webbtemplate based on [Anax-base](https://github.com/mosbth/Anax-base).
+A website for JavaScript course at [dbwebb](http://dbwebb.se/javascript).

-Built by Marcus Törnroth.
+By Marcus Törnroth.

 License